 Also known as a percentage rollout, a canary launch is rolling features out to a small number of users to assess the reaction of the overall system.
 Teams use this to measure the reaction from real user “canaries” and look for early indicators of danger or success.
 Start with a small percentage of users, and then gradually scale that up to 100% as confidence in the feature grows.
 If a feature is not good, it can be rolled back or completely turned off.Read Related Article

 Calendar driven releases require coordination from teams across an organization—whether this is a rebranding, new functionality within a product, or a special event.
 Modern development teams eliminate some of the pressure associated with time sensitive launches by using feature management to separate the code deployment from the feature release.
-Then their product and marketing teams are set up to safely beta test and roll out new features when they are ready.Read Related Article
+Then, LaunchDarkly's intuitive dashboard makes it easy for product and marketing teams to safely beta test and roll out new features when they are ready.Read Related Article

 Test early and test often.